hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of
-packages&gt; is EQUAL to ‘0’ (zero)<br />
+packages&gt; is EQUAL to ‘0’ (zero)
-THEN<br />
+THEN
-  for THIS CONSIGNMENT ITEM<br />
+  for THIS CONSIGNMENT ITEM
-  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS<br />
+  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS
-  MEASURE.Gross mass&gt; is EQUAL to ‘0’ (zero)<br />
+  MEASURE.Gross mass&gt; is EQUAL to ‘0’ (zero)
-AND<br />
+AND
-  for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with<br />
+  for THIS HOUSE CONSIGNMENT at least one other CONSIGNMENT ITEM must exist with &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS MEASURE.Gross mass&gt; having a value different from ‘0’ (zero) ELSE for THIS CONSIGNMENT ITEM
-  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS<br />
-  MEASURE.Gross mass&gt; having a value different from ‘0’ (zero)<br />
-ELSE for THIS CONSIGNMENT ITEM<br />
-  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS<br />
+  &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-COMMODITY-GOODS
   MEASURE.Gross mass&gt; must be different from ‘0’ (zero).

 **Technical Description**